nichmars/Johnson-Center-GVSU-Final-Project/README.md

 The MTH498 report (1) and Johnson CenterMTH498 Presentation give an overview of the project.
+Summer_Research contains Chloe Neu's summer research project for the Johnson Center, with k_means_clustering being the optimal method.